KDE/documentation-docs-kdenlive-org/user_interface/menu/timeline_menu.rst

 Timeline Menu
 =============

-.. versionadded:: 22.12
+.. .. versionadded:: 22.12

-   Menu *Current track*

 The Timeline Menu functions affect the clip or clips selected in the timeline, and perform actions with relation to the timeline.

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_timeline_menu.webp
    :align: left